-Here are a few of my favorite articles, including the first article I wrote for Yoga Journal , when I became their Medical Editor in 2002, and several more recent ones.
+Below are a number of my favorite articles, including the first article I wrote for Yoga Journal , when I became their Medical Editor in 2002, and several more recent ones.
 These articles were published in a variety of sources from Yoga International to the International Journal of Yoga Therapy, as well as a couple published in my email Newsletter.
 "Is Yogic Levitation Possible?" isn't an article, but I couldn't resist including it.

 Western Science vs. Eastern Wisdom

 This was the very first, and still my favorite, of my Yoga Journal articles.
 It describes my first trip to India, and my efforts to reconcile what I'd learned in medical school with what I was experiencing in my yoga practice.